frank005/convo_ai/GUIDE2.md

 await api.subscribeMessage(channelName);
 ```

-Under the hood, the `CovSubRenderController` is doing deduplication work.
-Here's why that matters: ASR engines send incremental updates.
-You might get "Hello", then "Hello how", then "Hello how are", then finally "Hello how are you" as the user speaks.
-Without deduplication, your UI would show four separate messages instead of one updating line.
+Under the hood, `CovSubRenderController` handles deduplication.
+ASR engines send incremental updates—you get "Hello", then "Hello how", then "Hello how are", then finally "Hello how are you" as the user speaks.
+Without deduplication, your UI shows four separate messages instead of one updating line.

-The controller tracks message IDs and render timestamps to distinguish temporary from final transcriptions.
-When a final transcription arrives, it replaces all temporary ones with the same base ID.
-This gives users the illusion of smooth, real-time captions without the chaos of rapidly updating text fragments.
+The controller tracks message IDs and timestamps to distinguish temporary from final transcriptions.
+When a final version arrives, it replaces all the temporary ones with the same base ID.
+Users see smooth, real-time captions instead of rapidly stuttering text.

-There's also state management happening here.
-The agent transitions between listening (waiting for user speech), thinking (LLM is processing), and speaking (TTS is playing).
-These state changes get published to RTM as well, which lets you build UI feedback—maybe a thinking spinner or a visual indicator that the agent is speaking.
+The agent also publishes state transitions—listening, thinking, speaking—through RTM.
+You can use these for UI feedback: a thinking spinner, a visual indicator that the agent is currently talking, whatever fits your interface.

 **`audio.js`** - Audio Visualization